wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 If you used previous version of Blockchain Updates from and want to upgrade to version 1.2.20:

-1. Re-load the history of changes:
+1. Re-build the history of changes:

    1.1.
 Delete the database files: they are located in the directory specified in the [waves.db.directory](/en/waves-node/node-configuration#db-settings) setting (by default, in the `data` subdirectory of the base directory of the node).

-   1.2 Import the blockchain (see [Import and Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain)) or wait for blockchain synchronization during regular node operation.
+   1.2.
+Delete the extension files: they are located in the `blockchain-updates` subdirectory of the base directory of the node.

+   1.3.
+Download or import the blockchain again (see the preceding section [Launch Node with Extension](#launch-node-with-extension)).

 2. Download the updated protobuf schemes and re-generate client stubs, see [Client Generation](#client-generation) above.
 Migrate your code to the new stubs.